YongzhWang/StringGroupingMethod/README.md

 The method is showcased through the classification of Medical Schools, a task undertaken as part of my economics research.
 The dataset includes three key variables: longitude, latitude, and school name.
 The challenge was to cluster repeated school entries, which was complicated by variations in school names due to the survey-based nature of the data.
 To address this, my approach involved two steps:

-Address Retrieval: Using the geopy library to convert longitude and latitude into detailed addresses, offering more precision than school names alone.
+**Address Retrieval**: Using the geopy library to convert longitude and latitude into detailed addresses, offering more precision than school names alone.
-Clustering: Implementing an initial rough grouping based on closely matching longitude and latitude (rounded to integers).
+**Clustering**: Implementing an initial rough grouping based on closely matching longitude and latitude (rounded to integers).
 Within these groups, I applied the Jaccard Index with a 70% threshold.
 The accuracy and precision of the results were impressive.

-Repository Contents
+**Repository Contents**

 StringSimilarityCode.ipynb: This Jupyter notebook contains the implementation of the Jaccard Index method and the classification process.
 SampleSchoolData.csv: A sample dataset used in the application.